Monarchy of Canada: Courts (King-on-the-Bench)

-The sovereign is responsible for rendering justice for all his subjects and is thus traditionally deemed the fount of justice and his position in the Canadian courts formally dubbed the King on the Bench.
-The Arms of His Majesty in Right of Canada are traditionally displayed in Canadian courtrooms, as is a portrait of the sovereign.
+The sovereign is traditionally viewed as the fount of justice, although practically speaking, this role is administered by justices in the monarch's name.
+The sovereign's position in the Canadian courts formally dubbed the King on the Bench.
+The Arms of His Majesty in Right of Canada, provincial coats of arms or the UK royal arms (for older court rooms) are displayed in Canadian courtrooms, as is a portrait of the sovereign.

-The monarch does not personally rule in judicial cases; this function of the royal prerogative is instead performed in trust and in the King's name by officers of His Majesty's court.
+Solicitor-barristers exercise certain privileges held on trust as officers of His Majesty's courts, sourced from the monarch's royal prerogative.
 Common law holds the notion that the sovereign "can do no wrong": the monarch cannot be prosecuted in his own courts—judged by himself—for criminal offences under his own laws.
 Canada inherited the common law version of Crown immunity from British law.
 However, over time, the scope of said immunity has been steadily reduced by statute law.
-With the passage of relevant legislation through the provincial and federal parliaments, the Crown in its public capacity (that is, lawsuits against the King-in-Council), in all areas of Canada, is now liable in tort, as any normal person would be; civil lawsuits against the Crown are permitted, but lawsuits against the monarch personally are not cognizable.
+With the passage of relevant legislation through the provincial and federal parliaments, the Crown in its public capacity (that is, lawsuits against the King-in-Council), in all areas of Canada, is now liable in tort, as any normal person would be.
 In international cases, as a sovereign and under established principles of international law, the King of Canada is not subject to suit in foreign courts without his express consent.

 Within the royal prerogative is also the granting of immunity from prosecution, mercy, and pardoning offences against the Crown.
 Since 1878, the prerogative of pardon has always been exercised upon the recommendation of ministers.